heathernoto/MagicMirror/README.md

 This project was built for a bootcamp StackAThon.

-When trying to come up with an idea for tech I hadn't yet explored, I was trying to think :nerd_face: of something fun that could start basic and add features later.
+When trying to come up with an idea for a bootcamp StackAThon, I was trying to think :nerd_face: of something fun that I could make that would use tech I hadn't before used.

 :grinning: Inspiration struck!